taku-n/hylibtk/README.md

 Before starting development in Windows, set an environment variable:
 `PYTHONDONTWRITEBYTECODE` `""`
 (In Linux, this might not work fine.
 That's why I don't support Linux).
+For more information, see https://github.com/hylang/hy/issues/1324.

 ***